NavyaG-lab/Tech-writer/runbook.md

 * Attributes: via `api/migrations/retract/attribute/:attribute-id`, where `:attribute-id` is the `:attribute/id` of the attribute you want to remove.
 * Indexed attributes: via `api/migrations/retract/indexed-attribute/:indexed-attribute-id`, where `:indexed-attribute-id` is the `:indexed-attribute/id` of the indexed attribute you want to remove.
 * Committed information of a dataset: via `api/migrations/retract/committed-dataset/:dataset-id`, where `:dataset-id` is the `:dataset/id` of the dataset you want to remove.
 Note that this does not remove the dataset from the transaction, only the information committed about this dataset (path, format, partitions, etc).

+## Dealing with Datomic self-destructs

+If you see frequent Datomic self-destructs alarms, a common cause is lack of provisioned capacity in the DynamoDB table which contains the Datomic database.
+In order to check if this is happening:
+* Open the AWS DynamoDB console
+* Search for the table for the service (the naming scheme is `$env-$prototype-$service-datomic`, although `$prototype` is ommitted for most tables in S0 and Global), e.g. `prod-s3-analytics-datomic`, and click on it.
+* Go to the Metrics tab and see if there are any throttled write requests or throttled read requests.
+* If there are, go to the Capacity tab and increase the Read capacity units and the Write capacity units.